-This article is updated to include the very latest turbo trainers that were released in the UK in October 2016.
+This article is updated to include the very latest turbo trainers that were released in the UK in October 2016, so the new trainers for 2017.
 When new trainers come out we will review them and update this article when necessary.
 Here we cover the Best Turbo Trainer in 2017 across three categories.
 High-end, mid-range, and entry-level turbo trainers.

 If you want to learn more about the specifics of different turbo trainers then you should read our CYCLE TRAINER BUYERS GUIDE.
 It covers the different trainer resistance technologies, software, and more.